Surge protectors are all the same, right? Why do you need a special one for your garage?

 |Weight||2 lbs, 4 oz|

 I really can’t say enough good things about the Yellow Jacket 5138.
-It’s solid enough so I never worry about accidentally hitting it or dropping something heavy on it accidentally.
-It’s got a high enough joule rating so it can take most surges that come its way.
+It’s solid enough that I never worry about accidentally hitting it or dropping something heavy on it accidentally.
+It’s got a high enough joule rating and can take most surges that come its way.

 Pound for pound, the Yellow Jacket 5138 is better than the BESTTEN Workshop Surge Protector.